 Do you incorporate hip and glutes exercises into your workout routine?
 What are some of your favorite moves?
 Do you have a bum knee?

-Disclaimer: I do not have any official training, certifications, or degrees in fitness.
+Disclaimer: While I am a yoga instructor, I am not a physical therapist, medical doctor or certified personal trainer.
 The views I express are mine alone, based on my own experiences.
 Always talk to your doctor or a trained professional before starting a new diet or fitness plan.

 More Ways to Follow Love, Life, Surf